 This may be a question you have asked yourself more than once.
-While LTL is the most popular form of shipping, if you are shipping cargo weighing 5,000 pounds or more you really should compare the benefits and costs of both Full Truckload and LTL shipping.
+Generally speaking, less than truckload shipping (LTL shipping) is the most popular form of shipping.
+However, if you are shipping cargo that weighs 5,000 pounds or more, you really should compare the benefits and costs of both full truckload shipping and LTL shipping.

 - Dry vans